yerdal/TNM095-AchtungBot/README.md

-# TNM095-ActungBot
+# TNM095-AchtungBot
-Project in the course Artificial Intelligence for interactive media
+A Ai-bot for the game "Achtung die kurve".